 Plan to arrive 20 minutes before concert time, so you can find your seat, turn off your cell phone, take a look at your surroundings, absorb the atmosphere, and have time to glance through the program book.
 You won’t be alone.
-Concerts last a little over 2 hours with a intermission halfway through for 15-20 minutes, refreshments are sold during intermission at the Conductor’s Cafe in the lobby.
+Concerts last a little over 2 hours with a intermission halfway through for 15-20 minutes.

 Most concertgoers make a point of coming early to read the program notes to familiarize yourself with what you are about to hear.
 Rushing to your seat at the last minute doesn’t really give you enough time to get settled, so you may not fully enjoy the first piece on the program.
 And there’s another good reason to come early: Most concerts start on time.
 If you’re late, you may end up listening from the lobby!
 If that happens, the usher will allow you inside during a suitable pause in the program, so your arrival won’t disturb other concertgoers.